 Crispy air fryer eggplant Milanese on a bed of arugula, with cherry tomatoes tossed in balsamic vinegar, basil, shaved parmesan and balsamic glaze!

-What does it mean “Milanese” mean?
+What does “Milanese” mean?

 “Milanese” style means breading something (usually thin sliced meat) in flour, eggs and seasoned breadcrumbs.
 Then frying it!
 Chicken Milanese is a very popular dish.

 I got some requests recently for more meatless meals!
 As well as more air fryer meals.
 So, I figured this recipe was a great place to start.
 My mom was talking about making eggplant Milanese a few weeks ago.
-Then I saw Bobby Flay post about eggplant Milanese on Instagram.
+Soon after I saw Bobby Flay post about eggplant Milanese on Instagram.
 Then it clicked, air fryer eggplant Milanese!

 I was heavily inspired by Bobby Flay’s post.
 But, I tweaked it quite a bit.
-I saw he cut his eggplant lengthwise.
+He cut his eggplant lengthwise.
 I prefer eggplant rounds.
 I used panko breadcrumbs.
 However, I also tried with Trader Joe’s gluten-free rice crumbs.. this also works!
 I served mine over a bed of arugula then topped it with a cherry tomato balsamic salad, shaved parmesan, basil and a drizzle of balsamic glaze.
 The eggplant got so crispy in the air fryer!
 My husband who usually isn’t a fan of meatless meals said he wouldn’t mind if we had this weekly!
 I’d call that a win.

 Tips for nailing this recipe: